Walker Lab

 Hillary Cooper, PhD

 Hillary is an evolutionary ecologist broadly interested in species’ response to global change.
 She has studied the combined effects of drought and invasive species throughout the Southwest, with an emphasis on how intraspecific differences in traits and trait plasticity affect adaptation to rapid environmental change.
+Her current work focuses on nutrient cycling in response to disturbances such as pest outbreaks and fire in the boreal forest.

 Email: hillary.cooper@nau.edu